Ian Campbell, 11th Duke of Argyll: Early life

 Ian Douglas Campbell was born in Paris, France.
-He was the son of Douglas Walter Campbell and his wife, Aimee Marie Suzanne Lawrence.
+He was the son of Douglas Walter Campbell and his wife, Aimée Marie Suzanne Lawrence.
 His paternal grandfather, Lord Walter Campbell, was the third son of the 8th Duke of Argyll.
-He was educated at Milton Academy in the United States and Christ Church, Oxford.
+Through his father, he was the great nephew of Queen Victoria's daughter Louise, who married John Campbell, 9th Duke of Argyll, the fourth Governor General of Canada.
+He was educated at Milton Academy in Milton, Massachusetts, United States and Christ Church, Oxford.

 He served during the Second World War with the rank of captain in the 8th Battalion Argyll and Sutherland Highlanders and saw combat during the Fall of France.
-Along with his commanding officer Maj.
-Gen. Victor Fortune, the war poet Aonghas Caimbeul, and all surviving members of the 51st (Highland) Division, Captain Campbell surrendered to Wehrmacht General Erwin Rommel at Saint-Valery-en-Caux in Normandy on June 12, 1940.
+Along with his GOC Maj.
+Gen. Victor Fortune, the war poet Aonghas Caimbeul and all surviving members of the 51st (Highland) Division, Captain Campbell surrendered to Wehrmacht General Erwin Rommel at Saint-Valery-en-Caux in Normandy on 12 June 1940.
 He was held as a prisoner of war until 1945.

 He inherited the titles Duke of Argyll and Chief of Clan Campbell (MacCailein Mòr) following the death of his first cousin once removed, the 10th Duke, on 20 August 1949.